hphelion/documentation/moonshot/manage.backup-process.md

 XSIBackup is an open source application that uses VMWare's ESXi built-in command line options to create full backup solutions by cloning the system.
 For detailed information about this tool, see the [XSIBackup documentation](http://33hops.com/xsibackup-vmware-esxi-backup.html)

-Use the following basic steps to backup an HP Cloud OS for Moonshot Management Host running on VMware's hypervisor (ESXi):
+Use the following basic steps to backup an HP Helion Cloud OS for Moonshot Management Host running on VMware's hypervisor (ESXi):

-1. Add another datastore, named **bkup**, to the guest that is hosting HP Cloud OS for Moonshot.
+1. Add another datastore, named **bkup**, to the guest that is hosting HP Helion Cloud OS for Moonshot.
 2. Enable an SSH login to the hypervisor.
 3. Login to the hypervisor and copy the XSIBackup script file to the newly added datastore.
 4. Execute the command: